iAmAndrewCarroll/401ops/lab/lab28.md

 Run further Atomic Tests to increase your exposure to MITRE ATT&CK and Atomic Red Team.
 If you’ve thought of an interesting Atomic Test of your own, consider contributing to the project.

+siem VM: runs in the background, collects logs from the Windows 10 VM windows 10 VM: universal fowarder
+WinServer: Splunk